 Can thyroid cause sweet taste in mouth?

-Too little thyroid hormone can cause your sense of smell to be decreased, which will impair your experience of food.
+Too little thyroid hormone can cause your sense of smell to decrease, which will impair your experience of food.
 Do you notice that your sense of smell is duller than normal?

 Can thyroid problems cause a bitter taste?

-When one’s thyroid isn’t functioning at optimal levels, symptoms such as hypogeusia and bitter taste, and the release of inhibitions, can arise – oral pain and burning sensations can also affect certain people who have hypothyroidism.
+When one’s thyroid isn’t functioning at optimal levels, symptoms such as hypogeusia and bitter taste, as well as the release of inhibitions, can arise.
+Oral pain and burning sensations can also affect certain people who have hypothyroidism.

 Can thyroid problems cause metallic taste in mouth?

-Some thyroid patients, particularly middle-aged women or those who are in menopause may develop Burning Mouth Syndrome (BMS).
+Some thyroid patients, particularly middle-aged women or those who are in menopause, may develop Burning Mouth Syndrome (BMS).
 Considered one of the symptoms that accompany hyperthyroidism and hypothyroidism, BMS is most often characterized by a burning sensation on or around the tongue or lips that could last for days.
-Abdominal pain, dry mouth, and hoarse voice may also accompany this condition, as well as various pharyngeal complaints including sore throat.
+Abdominal pain, dry mouth, and a hoarse voice may also accompany this condition, as well as various pharyngeal complaints, including a sore throat.
 It may be accompanied by a bitter or metallic taste.

 How can I treat the sweet taste in mouth caused by thyroid or other problems?